KayeDacus.com

 Important information, but there is nothing happening, no action, no emotion.
 Whenever I do crits on pieces like this, I always compare the first chapter to the author’s first date—a blind date, even—with the reader.
 When we first meet someone, we do not tell them our life story.
 We reveal just enough about ourselves to interest the other person, to hopefully get them to the point where they want to know more, spend more time with us (keep turning the pages).

-The above description is of the heroine in my contemporary romance, Happy Endings, Inc. Throughout the first several chapters, I hint at her fear of flying.
+The above description is of the heroine in my contemporary romance, Stand-In Groom.
+Throughout the first several chapters, I hint at her fear of flying.
 Anne’s cousin has just told her that one of the cousin’s brothers has taken a new job as a pilot for a charter airline:

 Anne’s stomach churned at the thought of flying.